Pocklington and Methodism

 need of major redevelopment to provide the amenities and comfort for

 century.
-A major redevelopment of the premises was completed and re-opened in
+A major redevelopment of the premises was completed and

 The photograph on this Website homepage is of the redeveloped Chapel entrance, the Circuit Manse is shown on the left and Chapel ancillary accommodation house on the right